Data Solutions Case Study

-Due to the complexity of the data and the cost of enterprise data warehouse development, our team developed an efficient alternative.
-We designed and built a data lake using SQL.
-We transformed and stored more than 10 GB of structured and semi-structured data.
-The data was drawn from over 25,000 fields in 1,575 tables into 1,790 fields in 61 tables in real-time.
-The data lake is now used as needed for a variety of activities, including reporting, monitoring, and asynchronous predictive analytics.
+Given the volume and complexity of data, and the high cost of developing an enterprise data warehouse, our team developed an efficient, cost-effective alternative by designing and building a data lake.
+Using an Oracle extract process, we daily transformed and stored more than 10 GB of structured and semi-structured data.
+The data was drawn from over 25,000 fields in 1,575 tables, into 1,790 fields in 61 tables in the data lake, and could then be used as needed for a variety of activities, including reporting, monitoring, and asynchronous predictive analytics.

 The advantage of a data lake is that it allowed incoming data to remain as close as possible to its original, native format, and then provided a “just in time” transformation and shaping of data, based on the unique data requirements for each project and/or activity.
 The data lake, and its terabytes of data, lowered costs and increased capabilities by reducing the impact on source systems and making data available much more quickly.

 - Storing and making available disparate and highly-complex data from multiple sources and legacy systems when needed

 - Transforming and normalizing stored data to meet the differing data requirements of new and ongoing projects and activities

 - Incorporating changing requirements and new data sources

 - Complying with a growing array of State and Federal regulations

 - Adhering to stringent privacy and security requirements